Set a budget... and stick to it!

 One of the major costs of a wedding that is often overlooked when setting a budget is the honeymoon.

-However, if you are already living together and don't need another coffee maker or waffle iron, asking for money towards your honeymoon could ease the pressure on the purse strings.
+If you are already living together and do not need another coffee maker or waffle iron, asking for money towards your honeymoon could be a great option.

 Do your research